Lady Anne Barnard to Henry Dundas, 11 June 1798

 1.2 It is one of the shortest of Anne Barnard’s surviving letters to Dundas, and also the least eventful.
 It is written in a very low-key way, it appears entirely inconsequential, as well as seemingly containing nothing about whiteness and race matters.
 But reading it like this is the product of myopia, from focusing too much on the letter itself in a vacuum, from ignoring its fellows, and also the context in which they were written as well as their relationship to each other.
 In fact, inhabiting its sentences and paragraphs, its uncertain capitalisations, its dashes, its formalised ways of writing, are the growth of empire, the seeds of colonialism, the happenstance extensions of governance, the complexities of race and ethnicity, the paradoxes of the settler gaze.

-1.3 It is a letter which acts as a small vector for large matters of empire, colonialism and whiteness.
+1.3 It is a letter which acts as a small vector for large matters of empire, colonialism and whiteness, then.
 So it needs to be taken seriously.

 2.2 A military British military presence at the Cape was established, followed in 1797 by a civilian administration under the governorship of a senior diplomat with a high profile successful career, the former Sir George Macartney (who became a Baron in 1795).
 Lord Macartney was appointed following his successes in Madras and China by the politician Henry Dundas, who as noted earlier was the first Secretary for the Colonies & War under the Prime Ministership of William Pitt the Younger.